marvinirwin/terminal-doom/README.md

 # terminal-doom

-Ultimate DOOM, playable in the terminal
+Ultimate DOOM, "playable" in the terminal

 ## Prerequisites